Do's & Dont's

 Where to buy

 Don’t cut corners just to save a few quid.
-Always buy fireworks from a reputable shop to make sure that they conform to British Standards.
-This means that they should have BS 7114 written on the box.
+Always buy fireworks from a reputable shop to make sure they are CE marked.

 Sometimes shops open up for a short time before Bonfire Night but these may not be the best places to buy fireworks from.
 Staff in these shops might not be very knowledgeable about using fireworks safely and their fireworks might not meet British Standards.